Is your child's birthday coming up soon? Do you spend time thinking about the theme, who to invite, what to serve, and what to do during the party?

 Before you plan your child’s birthday party, consider some important factors to make the experience as fun as possible.
 You want your child to come away from the day with fond memories, and it’s always nice if his friends have a good time too.
 Even if you have taught your child good manners, take a few minutes and refresh his memory of proper etiquette.

 Before sending out invitations, sit down with your child and discuss who all he wants to attend.
 Make allowances for close friends and family members.
-Then list all the possible friends your child’s age.
+Then list all the other possible friends your child’s age.

 Basic invitation rules to consider: